-In the Spring Term you'll take another compulsory module that builds upon your earlier study:
+In the Spring Term you'll take another core module that builds upon your earlier study:

-In the Spring Term you'll also choose one of the following optional modules:
+In the Spring Term you'll also choose one of the following option modules:

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.